frdbonif/alive-checker/README.md

 Development began on 15/05/2021.

 ## Licensing
-alive-checker (C) Fred Boniface 2021-
+(C) 2021 Fred Boniface, distributed under the GPLv3 License, a copy of which is included with this software.

 alive-checker is distributed under the GPLv3 license and is subject to all of it's terms, a copy of the license is available in this repository.